CompCogNeuro/sims/ch6/attn/README.md

 Now, we lesion the model, and see if it simulates the patient's data.
 However, because the model will not suffer the generalized effects of brain damage (which are probably caused by swelling and other such factors), and because it will not "age," we expect it to behave just like a adult subject that has only the specific effect of the lesion.
 Thus, we compare the model's performance to the normalized patient values.
 Although we can add in the 310 ms constant to the models' settling time to get a comparable RT measure, it is somewhat easier to just compare the difference between the invalid and valid cases, which subtracts away any constant factors.

-* To lesion the model, click the `Lesion` button and select `LesionSpat12` for the `Layers`, and leave the `Locations` and `Units` at `LesionHalf` -- this will lesion only the right half of the spatial layers, and only 1 out of the 2 spatial units in each location (i.e., a partial lesion).
-Select `r.Wt` in the network view and confirm that these units (the back 2 units on the right for `Spat1`, and the back right unit for `Spat2`) have their weights zeroed out. `Init`, `Test Trial` while watching the `NetView`, and then `Test All` while watching the `TstTrlPlot`.
-Then click on  `TstStats` table (close any existing such windows and be sure to get the new one -- it regenerates a new table every time so the existing ones will not update -- also it reports stats over everything shown in the Plot, so make sure you did `Init` to only get results from the lesioned model).
+* To lesion the model, click the `Lesion` button and select `Lesion spat12` for the `Layers`, and leave the `Locations` and `Units` at `LesionHalf` -- this will lesion only the right half of the spatial layers, and only 1 out of the 2 spatial units in each location (i.e., a partial lesion).
+Select `r.Wt` in the network view and confirm that these units (the back 2 units on the right for `Spat1`, and the back right unit for `Spat2`) have their weights zeroed out. `Init`, `Step Trial` while watching the `Network`, and then `Test Run` while watching the `Test Trial Plot`.
+Then click on  `TrialStats` table (close any existing such windows and be sure to get the new one -- it regenerates a new table every time so the existing ones will not update -- also it reports stats over everything shown in the Plot, so make sure you did `Init` to only get results from the lesioned model).

-> **Question 6.8:** Report the resulting averages from the `TstStats` table.
+> **Question 6.8:** Report the resulting averages from the `TrialStats` table.

 > **Question 6.9:** Compute the invalid-valid difference, and compare it first with that same difference in the intact network, and then with the patient's data as discussed above.